 - M&A: We’re sure you’ve seen this combo of letters before but what does it actually mean for you and your bank account?
 M&A stands for mergers and acquisitions, representing the range of business transactions that can occur between business entities, both private and public.
 A merger is where two businesses combine into a single entity, often so they can benefit from greater scale and work together.
 An acquisition is where another entity purchases a majority stake in the company and takes control.
-When this occurs, the impact on you can vary slightly depending on your shareholder agreement, but generally you will have an option to sell your shares in the transaction, and usually this is a good thing, as the company making the acquisition will have to pay a premium on the share price to complete its transaction.
+When this occurs, the impact on you can vary slightly depending on your shareholder agreement, but generally, you will have an option to sell your shares in the transaction, and usually, this is a good thing, as the company making the acquisition will have to pay a premium on the share price to complete its transaction.

 - Share Buyback: A company might back itself to such an extent that it wants a greater degree of exposure to its own growth.
 In this scenario, management would facilitate an offer to purchase shares from existing shareholders at a determined price level.
 This provides investors that choose to take the deal an opportunity to exit their investment.

-- Dividends: Distributions of company profits aren’t only limited to public listed companies.
+- Dividends: Distributions of company profits aren’t only limited to publicly listed companies.
 If a private company is profitable it may elect to return a proportion of these profits to its shareholders on a regular basis.
 Shareholders still maintain their holding of the company and receive dividend payments reflecting their share of company profit.
 Generally this happens later in a company’s lifecycle where it no longer needs to reinvest all profits into growth.

 - Private Secondary Market: The ASX is an example of a public secondary market where existing shares can be traded between buyers and sellers.
 Private secondary markets allow private company shareholders to exchange shares between one another should they elect to exit their investment, or desire to increase their holding.

-- Off Market Transfer: Similar to a private secondary market but in a more manual sense, if two individuals decided to make an exchange of a shareholding and cash, they can do this privately in accordance with their relevant shareholder agreement.
+- Off-Market Transfer: Similar to a private secondary market but in a more manual sense, if two individuals decided to make an exchange of a shareholding and cash, they can do this privately in accordance with their relevant shareholder agreement.

-But enough with all the doom and gloom, here’s why you might want to get involved in an early-stage business:
+Why you might want to get involved in an early-stage business:

 - Return on investment might be greater as you’re getting in on the ground floor when share prices are low.
-Imagine investing in a company like Apple or Google right from the get go (sure beats 2% p.a. on a standard savings account!)
+Imagine investing in a company like Apple or Google right from the get-go (sure beats 2% p.a. on a standard savings account!)

-- It’s also exciting being giving the opportunity to become a co-owner in a business you’re passionate about.
+- It’s also exciting being given the opportunity to become a co-owner in a business you’re passionate about.
 So far all of our companies have chosen equity crowdfunding because they want ‘the crowd’ around them, drawing on those shareholders for advice and feedback on new products etc

 - Support something important!
 A lot of the companies we work with are doing genuinely amazing things for the world whether they’re helping to save the environment or providing opportunities to those in need.
 You might not make a difference with a Telstra investment but you can put your money towards a positive outcome with some of our clients